9 of the Best Fes Tours and Day Trips from Morocco's "Cultural Capital"

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!

-At your preferred pace, you’ll explore the winding alleyways of the ancient medina and its Jewish quarter before marvelling at the intricate tilework and carved wood of the Bou Inania Medersa.
-Pay your respects at the tomb of Moulay Idriss II (the founder of Fes) and witness the fascinating traditional tanning processes of the Chouara Tannery
+At your preferred pace, you’ll explore the winding alleyways of the ancient medina and its Jewish quarter before marvelling at the intricate tilework and carved wood of the Bou Inania Madrasa.
+Pay your respects at the tomb of Moulay Idriss II (the founder of Fes) and witness the fascinating traditional tanning processes of the Chouara Tannery.

-Entry fees to most sites are included in this half-day tour of Fes and it includes a stop for a refreshing Moroccan mint tea.
-It’s also accessible to those in wheelchairs or with strollers!
+Entry fees to most sites are included in this half-day tour of Fes, together with a stop for a refreshing mint tea.
+The guides can also make this private Fes medina tour accessible to those in wheelchairs or with strollers.

 "Extremely knowledgeable and fun tour guide.
 Would highly recommend as he was the best one I met while touring Morocco.” - Tanya (read more reviews here)

-If you want a longer tour of Fes, then I’d recommend this one.
-It includes visits to all the big-ticket sights in the medina while giving you more time to linger at those that interest you most.
+If you want a longer tour of Fes, then I’d recommend this one, which comes with glowing reviews and the Viator Badge of Excellence.
+It includes visits to all the big-ticket attractions in the medina while giving you more time to linger at those that interest you most.

 "The history lessons were fantastic.
 Along with showing us the palace, tanneries, how they make cactus silk, bakeries, and schools.
 I would 100% recommend this experience.” - Matthew (read more reviews here)